Stable Khovanov homology and Volume: Volume information from the limiting spin network

-\begin{itemize} \item[(3)] Let $R$ be a bounded region in the trivalent graph $\Gamma$ with more than three edges on its boundary.
-Fuse pairs of edges on the boundary by applying the fusion formula, and repeat if necessary, to replace $\Gamma$ with a new trivalent graph and the bounded region $R$ with new region(s) $R_1, R_2, \ldots, R_k$, so that each $R_i$ has no more than three sides on its boundary.
-This is always possible since we can divide any polygon into triangles, although potentially at the cost of introducing new fusion parameters and another sum over them.
-Each term of the sum is now a new trivalent graph $\Gamma'$ whose bounded regions border three edges.
+Any KTG can be generated from the theta graph using the KTG moves \cite{Thurston}.
+In particular, we can reduce a crossingless KTG $\Gamma$ such as the one in Equation \eqref{fe} from evaluating $\langle \mathbb{D}^n \rangle$ to the theta graph as follows. \\ (1) Let $R$ be a bounded region in the trivalent graph $\Gamma$ with more than three edges on its boundary.
+Fuse pairs of edges on the boundary by applying the fusion equivalence, and repeat if necessary, to replace $\Gamma$ with a new trivalent graph and the bounded region $R$ with new region(s) $R_1, R_2, \ldots, R_k$, so that each $R_i$ has no more than three edges on its boundary.
+This is always possible since we can subdivide any polygon into triangles, though at the cost of introducing a sum over new fusion parameters as depicted in Figure \ref{f.moves}.
+Each term of the sum is now a new trivalent graph $\Gamma'$ whose bounded regions border at most three edges.
 See Figure \ref{f.4-edged} for an example.

-\item[(4)] Contract every bounded region in $\Gamma'$ to a vertex by applying the inverses of the Triangle move, multiplying by a six-j symbol over the theta function each time. \end{itemize}
+(2) Contract every bounded region (which is now either a triangle or a bigon) in $\Gamma'$ to a vertex by applying the inverses of the Triangle move and the Bubbling move, multiplying by a tetrahedron coefficient over the theta function each time.